-Preparing Your Home:
+Preparing your home:

-- Prepare a safe room or gated area where your new pet can be left alone. - Set up s crate/exercise pen. - Clear the area of anything that may cause harm or be damaged: Shoes, papers, electrical/computer wires, children's toys and belongings, etc. - Remove/secure trash cans. - Keep cat litter boxes/food out of reach. - Ensure fence/gate is secure and yard is free of sharp objects/poisonous plants.
+- Prepare a safe room or gated area where your new pet can be left alone. - Set up a crate/exercise pen - Clear the area of anything that may cause harm or be damaged: Shoes, papers, electrical/computer wires, children's toys and belongings. - Remove/secure trash cans - Keep cat litter boxes/food out of reach - Ensure fence/gate is secure and yard is free of sharp objects/poisonous plants